 School Psychology (MSc)

-The mission of this new master specialisation in School Psychology is to create positive learning environments to support talent development and potential for learning in all students regardless of their initial intellectual level and mental health problems.
+In the specialisation School Psychology, part of the Master in Psychology, you will learn how to create positive learning environments to support talent development and potential for learning as well as practical clinical skills for all students, regardless of their intellectual or mental states.

 I find it fascinating to learn about the developing brain and how this development relates to the behaviour of children and adolescents.
 I am eager to know how we can enhance the development and the learning ability of children.
 That was also the reason why I chose the Master specialisation School Psychology.